flarum/docs/docs/extend/notifications.md

 * `$driverName`: A unique, human readable name for the driver
 * `$driverClass`: The class static of the driver (example: `PostSerializer::class`)
-* `$typesnabledByDefault`: An array of types for which this driver should be enabled by default.
+* `$typesEnabledByDefault`: An array of types for which this driver should be enabled by default.
 This will be used in calculating `$driversEnabledByDefault`, which is provided to the `registerType` method of the driver.

 Another example from [Flarum Pusher](https://github.com/flarum/pusher/blob/master/extend.php):